myhdl/myhdl/doc/source/manual/intro.rst

 will be changed to min=0 and max=16.

-One thing to note here is that unlike bit width specified variables, :class:`intbv` instances can be constructed with assymetric value range.
+One thing to note here is that unlike bit width specified variables, :class:`intbv` instances can be constructed with asymmetric value range.

 Let's do a small variation to the above example::